| Many THANKS

 work as the country was firmly under the thumb of the New Order government

 led by President Suharto.
+After the

 economic crisis (autumn 1997) led to wide spread riots which in turn led